I must warn you guys before you decide to read this tutorial. There will be a lot of pictures involved here, so be prepared.

 Now we are going to finish the bottom part of the bag.

 Sandwich the dacron/batting between the bad sides of bottom fabrics (fabric B and H).
 Sew all the sides together.

 Now we have to sew the bottom fabrics to the body.
 Mark the middle of bottom fabric with the middle of the body fabric.
 Meet, pin, sew.

 Now cover this ugly area with a bias binding (fabric J).

 If you have eyelets punch, that's good.
-But if you don't, just use the tradition hammer and pliers.
+But if you don't, just use the traditional hammer and pliers.

-Put the string, add the cord lock, then make a knot in the end of your string.
+Put the string, add the cord lock, then make a knot at the end of your string.